pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/ratchet.md

 * a new feature flag, "Ephemeral Key Exchange".
     * This is used on subkeys with signing-capable algorithms and indicates the use of that subkey to authorise ephemeral key exchange.
-* a new signature subpacket type, "Ephemeral Key Sync".
+* a new signature subpacket type, "Ephemeral Key Sync", of the Document class.
-* one or more new "public-key algorithms" that identify ratchet algorithm suites, e.g. AES256+ECDH+KEM
+* one or more new "public-key algorithms" that identify ephemeral cipher suites, e.g. AES256+ECDH+KEM
-    * ...and probably need to define corresponding preferences
+* a new signature subpacket type, "Preferred Ephemeral Ciphers", constructed similarly to the "Preferred Symmetric Ciphers" subpacket.
+    * this is used in the subkey binding signature of the key exchange subkey.

 We use the standard PKESK+SEIPD message construction, but: